 Katie Choudhary, Joliet, IL – 2015

 Tech-savvy Katie used her DDBC skills to create a truly collaborative, blended training experience.
-Working with her DFF (live) and catechists (live and online), she created a series of webinars allowing all to learn about and experience Visio Divina.
+Working with her Director of Faith Formation (live) and catechists (live and online), she created a series of webinars allowing all to learn about and experience Visio Divina.

 Using Squarespace, Deborah created a website that presents quality multimedia sites – both free and paid- that have been curated for use in adult faith formation.